 Whatever your budget is there is a printer that will fit your needs.
 As I have mentioned printers can start from as little as £30 and can go through the hundreds to thousands of pounds for a multifunction fast colour laser printer.

-Lasers will cost several hundred for a colour model or for around £100 for a mono.
-They are faster and do provide a better output quality than Inkjets.
+Lasers cost now from around £80 for a colour model or from around £50 for a mono.
+They are faster and do provide much better print output quality than Inkjets.
+The laser toners will be pricey and may put you off but depending on your usuage they can be cheaper, print more at crisper quality and no smudge.